Valentina Leskaj

-From 2006 to 2009 she was Chairwoman of the CEI Parliamentary Committee on Education and Culture.
+From 2006 to 2009 she was chairwoman of the CEI Parliamentary Committee on Education and Culture.

-From 2005 to 2013, Leskaj served as Chairwoman of the Parliamentary Commission for Education and Media.
+From 2005 to 2013, Leskaj served as chairwoman of the Parliamentary Commission for Education and Media.

-In 2004, she was appointed Chairwomen of the Parliamentary Commission for EU Integration, a position that she held until 2005.
+In 2004, she was appointed chairwoman of the Parliamentary Commission for EU Integration, a position that she held until 2005.

-From 2003 to 2009, Leskaj served as Chairwoman of the Albanian Parliament delegation at the Parliamentary Assembly of the Council of Europe.
+From 2003 to 2009, Leskaj served as chairwoman of the Albanian Parliament delegation at the Parliamentary Assembly of the Council of Europe.

 In 2003, she was elected Chairwomen of the Parliamentary Commission for Labour and Social Affairs and served until 2004.

 She was appointed as Minister of Labour and Social Affairs of Albania in 2002, a position that she held until 2004.

 Earlier career

 Leskaj is graduated in Political Economy at the University of Tirana, Economic Faculty, Valentina Leskaj was a lecturer of this faculty from 1979 to 1987.

-From 1983 to 1988, she was Chief editor of the magazine Shqiptarja e Re, a magazine created by The Organ of the Women's Union of Albania during the People's Socialist Republic of Albania.
+From 1983 to 1988, she was chief editor of the magazine Shqiptarja e Re, a magazine created by The Organ of the Women's Union of Albania during the People's Socialist Republic of Albania.

-Since 1994, Leskaj is Cofounder and Vice President of the UNESCO Center for Women and Peace in the Balkan Countries and of Inter-Balkan Women's Co-operation Societies.
+Since 1994, Leskaj is cofounder and vice president of the UNESCO Center for Women and Peace in the Balkan Countries and of Inter-Balkan Women's Co-operation Societies.